dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 :::image type="content" loc-scope="vs-code" source="media/vscode-run.png" lightbox="media/vscode-run.png" alt-text="A screenshot of the Visual Studio Code launch configuration for the AspireSample.AppHost project.":::

+> [!TIP]
+> If you're on MacOS and using Safari, when your browser opens if the page is blank, you might need to manually refresh the page.

 :::zone-end
 :::zone pivot="dotnet-cli"